dejan2609/harshadranganathan.github.io/_posts/2021-08-09-externalized-configuration-approaches.md

 |Validate create or update API actions| Not supported| Not supported|Regex supported | JSON Schema required for all put and update API actions|
 |Pricing | Free|See Amazon S3 pricing| See AWS Systems Manager pricing|Free|
 {:.table-striped}

+### Pros:

+1. Support for validation checks and monitoring
+2. Configuration storage support in variety of AWS services like S3, SSM, App config store etc.

+### Cons:

+1. Not cloud agnostic

 {% include donate.html %}
 {% include advertisement.html %}